ringcentral/ringcentral-api-docs/docs/team-messaging/posting/threads.md

 # Posting thread messages via the API

-Team Messaging posts can be grouped into threads.
+Chat posts can be grouped into threads.
 A threaded reply is still a post in the same chat, but the post response includes thread metadata that lets your app find the parent post and retrieve the other posts in the thread.

 Use threaded posts when a bot or app needs to keep follow-up messages attached to a specific conversation inside a chat.